Anne Arundel County, Maryland: Transportation

 Anne Arundel County is the home of Baltimore-Washington International Thurgood Marshall Airport, commonly referred to as BWI.
 BWI serves as the main airport for the metropolitan Baltimore region.
 It is also an increasingly popular alternative airport to residents of the Washington, D.C., area.
 BWI is an East Coast hub for Southwest Airlines, meaning that nonstop flights are available between BWI and much of the country.

 The southern portion of the Maryland Transit Administration's Light Rail system, connecting downtown Baltimore with BWI, runs through the northern part of Anne Arundel County.

 The county also has multiple stops on the MARC commuter rail service, including a stop at BWI Rail Station, located near BWI Airport.
 Amtrak trains also stop at BWI's train station.

 The Laurel-based Connect-a-ride system operates two routes in the western portion of the county, including Severn, Arundel Mills, Maryland City, Glen Burnie, Hanover, and Odenton.
-Howard County's Howard Transit Silver route serves Arundel Mills shopping mall and BWI Thurgood Marshall Airport.
+Howard County's Howard Transit Silver route serves Arundel Mills shopping mall and BWI Airport.